nu-i-sho/Elifir/README.md

 ## If Then End
 The simplest form of a conditional expression is `If`-`Then`-`End`.
 It begins with `If`, which takes a predicate as its argument.
-And it completes with `End`, which can be invoked only on an expression state where the types are appropriately matched.
+It completes with `End`, which can be invoked only on an expression state where the types are appropriately matched.
-Any number (≥ 0) of `Then` calls can be included between these `If` and `End`.
+Any number > 0 of Then calls can be included between these If and End.

 ```CSharp